Guide to American Express Membership Rewards

 • Virgin Atlantic Flying Club: 1,000 American Express Membership Rewards points = 1,000 Flying Club miles

-American Express Membership Rewards hotel loyalty partners
+American Express Membership Rewards hotel partners

 • Choice Privileges Rewards: 1,000 American Express Membership Rewards points = 1,000 Choice Privileges